How can my not-for-profit organisation receive funding from ShareGift Australia?

 Does ShareGift Australia provide donor details to receiving charities?

-In individual circumstances, a donor may notify you directly if they have nominated your charity to ShareGift Australia.
+In individual circumstances, a donor or company may notify you directly if they have nominated your charity to ShareGift Australia.